Mofazzal874/ObjectOrientedProgramming-CSE-2102/Polymorphism/README.md

 int main() {
     Shape* shapePtr = new Circle();
     shapePtr->draw();  // Dynamic binding occurs here
-                      //Here compiler doesn't know that draw() is virtual
+                      //Here compiler doesn't know that draw() is virtual.So it take the invoking for the shape class.
-                      //But it will be known at runtime
-                      //So, it will call the draw() of Circle class
+                      //But it will be known at runtime that it is not invoked for shape class.
+As the object is for Circle class and draw is virtual , it will call the draw() of Circle class during runtime .
                       //This is called dynamic binding
     delete shapePtr;
     return 0;